 Bible Reading: Psalm 119:89-96

-Forever, O Lord, your word stands firm in heaven.
+Forever, a Lord, your word stands firm in heaven.
 Psalm 119:89

-TALK: Why do you read the Bible?
+REFLECT: Why do you read the Bible?
 What are you looking for?
-How has the Bible helped you learn to trust God?
+Are you finding God?